I am a mother of a toddler, and I have lived in the U.K. for the last 20 years.

 - Other companies: Hertz or Sixt: Similar to Europcar, you can also rent one when you book, check their website for more details.

 I hope that helps.
-Please let me know in the comments section below if you have any questions or if you would like to tell us about your own experience on child car seats while traveling.
+Please let me know in the comments section below if you have any questions or if you would like to tell us about your own experience with child car seats while traveling.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.